 Hotels in Scotland and Ireland share similarities in terms of hospitality and comfort, with accommodations ranging from B&Bs to luxury castle hotels.
 B&Bs are likely to be your only option in smaller towns in both countries.

 Since B&Bs tend to have a smaller capacity for guests, one of our best travel tips is to book your accommodations well in advance.
-In particular, availability will fill up quickly in more remote areas of Ireland and Scotland, like Doolin (near the Cliffs of Moher) or on the Isle of Skye.
+In particular, availability will fill up quickly in more rural areas of Ireland and Scotland, like Doolin (near the Cliffs of Moher) or on the Isle of Skye.

 Castles in Scotland vs. Ireland